sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 For example, if the user wants to boot a diagnostic ROM image named `ST Test v4.4.img` located in the `roms` folder, the content of the `.romrescue` file must be `ST Test v4.4.img`.

 ### First boot after enabling the Rescue Mode
-After saving the `.romrescue` file in the microSD card, insert the microSD card in the SidecarT and power on the Atari ST. Now, press the `SELECT` button more than one second to enter into the `Configurator` mode.
-Now the SidecarT will automatically read the `.romrescue` file and will save its content in the FLASH memory of the RP2040.
+After saving the `.romrescue` file in the microSD card, insert the microSD card in the Multi-device and power on the Atari ST. Now, press the `SELECT` button more than one second to enter into the `Configurator` mode.
+Now the Multi-device will automatically read the `.romrescue` file and will save its content in the FLASH memory of the RP2040.

 ### Next boots
-After that, the SidecarT will reboot in `ROM_EMULATION` mode and the Atari ST will boot the ROM image specified.
+After that, the Multi-device will reboot in `ROM_EMULATION` mode and the Atari ST will boot the ROM image specified.

 ### How to disable the Rescue Mode
 To disable the Rescue Mode, the user must delete the `.romrescue` file from the microSD card, or rename it.
-After that, if the user press the `SELECT` button for more than one second, the SidecarT will start in the `Configurator` mode as usual.
+After that, if the user press the `SELECT` button for more than one second, the Multi-device will start in the `Configurator` mode as usual.

 ## Configurator Application